Earth

 Hurricane Helene recently came ashore on September 26, 2024, in Florida’s Big Bend region, north of Tampa.
 But that storm also impacted the Tampa area.
 Many of the surrounding communities had record storm surges in that storm.
 Milton is poised to strike the area more directly.

-But exactly where Milton comes onshore will make a big difference.
-The farther south the storm hits Florida, the better it will be for the Tampa area.
+Exactly where Milton comes onshore makes a big difference.
+The farther south the storm hits Florida, the better it is for the Tampa area.
 That’s because the northern winds bring less storm surge than winds on the south side of the hurricane.
-Of course, the farther south it hits, the worse it will be for areas around Fort Myers, which were badly damaged in Hurricane Ian in 2022.
+Of course, the farther south it hits, the worse it is for areas around Fort Myers, which were badly damaged in Hurricane Ian in 2022.

 Read more: Stronger hurricanes require new Category 6, researchers say